harrietrs/rap-community-of-practice/docs/training_resources/python/unit-testing-field-definitions.md

 Why should we bother to write these unit tests?
 Especially for something as simple as our field definitions.

 Unit tests test for functionality not code.
 This means that we base the expected output of a unit test on our design.
-This is well suited to field definitons as it means our metric for whether or not our field definitions are correct is based on our initial design decisions.
+This is well suited to field definitions as it means our metric for whether or not our field definitions are correct is based on our initial design decisions.
 We can then setup these tests with static data.
 All of our field definitions tests passing means all of our field definitions are correct.
 This also future-proofs our code.
 If someone makes a change to a field definition by mistake the test for it will fail and we will catch bugs early.

 Now when we need to change the specifications for a field definition we go through the following steps:

 1. Plan out the adjusted field definition and all the expected values it should output on various inputs.
 2. Now we have the design of the adjusted field definition update our tests to reflect it.
-3. Rewrite the code defining the field defintion so that it passes our test.
+3. Rewrite the code defining the field definition so that it passes our test.

 We have now solved both of our initial worries with field definitions: